-Abstract: The interest in the use of renewable energy resources is increasing, especially towards wind and hydro powers, which should be efficiently converted into electric energy via suitable technology tools.
-To this end, data-driven control techniques represent viable strategies that can be employed for this purpose, due to the features of these nonlinear dynamic processes of working over a wide range of operating conditions, driven by stochastic inputs, excitations and disturbances.
-Therefore, the paper aims at providing some guidelines on the design and the application of different data-driven control strategies to a wind turbine benchmark and a hydroelectric simulator.
-They rely on self-tuning PID, fuzzy logic, adaptive and model predictive control methodologies.
-Some of the considered methods, such as fuzzy and adaptive controllers, were successfully verified on wind turbine systems, and similar advantages may thus derive from their appropriate implementation and application to hydroelectric plants.
-These issues represent the key features of the work, which provides some details of the implementation of the proposed control strategies to these energy conversion systems.
-The simulations will highlight that the fuzzy regulators are able to provide good tracking capabilities, which are outperformed by adaptive and model predictive control schemes.
-The working conditions of the considered processes will be also taken into account in order to highlight the reliability and robustness characteristics of the developed control strategies, especially interesting for remote and relatively inaccessible location of many plants.
+Abstract: The interest on the use of renewable energy resources is increasing, especially towards 1 wind and hydro powers, which should be efficiently converted into electric energy via suitable 2 technology tools.
+To this end, data-driven control techniques represent viable strategies that 3 can be employed for this purpose, due to the features of these nonlinear dynamic processes of working over a wide range of operating conditions, driven by stochastic inputs, excitations 5 and disturbances.
+Therefore, the paper aims at providing some guidelines on the design and 6 the application of different data-driven control strategies to a wind turbine benchmark and 7 a hydroelectric simulator.
+They rely on self-tuning PID, fuzzy logic, adaptive and model 8 predictive control methodologies.
+Some of the considered methods, such as fuzzy and adaptive 9 controllers, were successfully verified on wind turbine systems, and similar advantages may thus 10 derive from their appropriate implementation and application to hydroelectric plants.
+These issues 11 represent the key features of the work, which provides some details of the implementation of the 12 proposed control strategies to these energy conversion systems.
+The simulations will highlight 13 that the fuzzy regulators are able to provide good tracking capabilities, which are outperformed 14 by adaptive and model predictive control schemes.
+The working conditions of the considered 15 processes will be also taken into account in order to highlight the reliability and robustness 16 characteristics of the developed control strategies, especially interesting for remote and relatively 17 inaccessible location of many plants.
+18

-Keywords: wind turbine system; hydroelectric plant simulator; model-based control; data-driven approach; self-tuning control; robustness and reliability
+Keywords: Wind turbine system; hydroelectric plant simulator; model-based control; data-driven approach; self-tuning control; robustness and reliability